 By knowing your body type, an Ayurvedic doctor will be able to tell you which diet, type of exercise or medicine would help you restore balance, and which might do no good or even be detrimental.

 To find the deeper origin of body types, Ayurveda looks at the meeting point between Mind & Body.
 The two being undoubtedly interconnected, every time something is happening in the mind, a corresponding effect happens in the body.
 Should it be a thought of Fear which manifests as a rush of adrenaline through your veins, or feelings of Love that will manifest by releasing norepinephrine & dopamine through your body - there will be some form of physical reaction.

 Thoughts always turn into matter, one way or the other.

 Because we cannot scrub our inner body we need to learn a few skills to help cleanse our tissues, organs, and mind.
 This is the art of Ayurveda ~ Sebastian Pole

-According to Ayurveda, this interconnectedness comes from a place where the Mind meets the Body, and there lie the Three Dancing Queens or operating principles, called 'Doshas':
+According to Ayurveda, this interconnectedness comes from a place where the Mind meets the Body, and where the 3 operating principles known as 'Doshas' lie: